Dhruvil03/Brain-Tumor-Classification-Using-MRI-Images/README.md

 Brain tumors are a serious medical condition affecting both children and adults, constituting 85 to 90 percent of all primary Central Nervous System (CNS) tumors.
 Annually, around 11,700 people receive a brain tumor diagnosis, with a 5-year survival rate of approximately 34 percent for men and 36 percent for women.
 Proper treatment, planning, and accurate diagnostics are crucial to improving patient life expectancy.

 This project focuses on automated classification techniques using Deep Learning Algorithms such as Convolutional Neural Network (CNN), Transfer Learning (TL), and Artificial Neural Network (ANN).
-These techniques offer higher accuracy than manual classification, aiding doctors worldwide in efficient detection and classification of brain tumors[1][2][4][5][6][7][8].
+These techniques offer higher accuracy than manual classification, aiding doctors worldwide in efficient detection and classification of brain tumors.

 ## 🌐 Context

 Brain tumors present complexities in size and location, requiring expertise for accurate analysis.
 Developing countries often face challenges due to a shortage of skilled doctors and insufficient knowledge about tumors.
-An automated system on the cloud can address these issues, providing a faster and more accessible solution[1][2][4][5][6][7][8].
+An automated system on the cloud can address these issues, providing a faster and more accessible solution.

 ## 🔍 Methodology